 III.
 ANALYSIS

-As a preliminary matter we must address the State's contention that the dismissal of Dunlap's application should be affirmed because this was Dunlap's second application for post-conviction relief and successive applications are not permitted.
+As a preliminary matter we must address the State’s contention that the dismissal of Dunlap’s application should be affirmed because this was Dunlap’s second application for post-conviction relief and successive applications are not permitted.
 Idaho Code § 19-4908 prohibits the filing of a second application for post-conviction relief unless the applicant shows sufficient reason why the issues could not have been raised in the prior application.
-While the State's assertion may have merit, we will not consider this defense to Dunlap's application because it was not asserted by the State until the present appeal.
-Dunlap points out that because the State did not assert this defense below, he had no occasion to make a record showing "sufficient reason" why his first application did not present the claims now asserted.
-He therefore argues that he will be prejudiced if this Court considers the State's tardy presentation of this defense.
+While the State’s assertion may have merit, we will not consider this defense to Dunlap’s application because it was not asserted by the State until the present appeal.
+Dunlap points out that because the State did not assert this defense below, he had no occasion to make a record showing “sufficient reason” why his first application did not present the claims now asserted.
+He therefore argues that he will be prejudiced if this Court considers the State’s tardy presentation of this defense.
 This Court ordinarily will not address issues raised for the first time on appeal absent fundamental error or a defect in the subject matter jurisdiction of the presiding court.
-State v.
-Sharp, 101 Idaho 498, 503, 616 P.2d 1034, 1039 (1980).
-Accordingly, we will not consider the State's argument that this proceeding is barred by I.C. § 19-4908.

 A. MOTION TO SUPPRESS EVIDENCE BASED ON WIFE’S TESTIMONY

-Dunlap asserts that his counsel rendered ineffective assistance during the plea negotiation phase of his criminal case because the attorney did not inform Dunlap that motions had been filed seeking to dismiss the information, to suppress the physical evidence seized pursuant to the warrant, and to suppress Cindy Crawford's preliminary hearing testimony and her expected trial testimony.
+Dunlap asserts that his counsel rendered ineffective assistance during the plea negotiation phase of his criminal ease because the attorney did not inform Dunlap that motions had been filed seeking to dismiss the information, to suppress the physical evidence seized pursuant to the warrant, and to suppress Cindy Crawford’s preliminary hearing testimony and her expected trial testimony.
 Dunlap asserts that if he had known about these motions and their alleged likelihood of success, he would not have pleaded guilty.
 The motions in question apparently asserted (1) that the search warrant was invalid because it was based upon information from Crawford given in violation of the marital privilege under I.R.E.
-504 and in violation of I.C. § 19-3002, which specifies that the spouse of the accused is not a competent witness in a criminal proceeding; and (2) that Crawford's preliminary hearing testimony and potential trial testimony were inadmissible for the same reasons.
+504 and in violation of I.C. § 19-3002, which specifies that the spouse of the accused is not a competent witness in a criminal proceeding; and (2) that Crawford’s preliminary hearing testimony and potential trial testimony were inadmissible for the same reasons.

 Next, Dunlap asserts that the motion to suppress evidence found in the search was meritorious in that the search warrant was based upon confidential communications between Dunlap and his wife that were subject to the marital privilege under I.R.E.
-504. Dunlap's argument fails for two reasons.
+504. Dunlap’s argument fails for two reasons.
 First, Rule 504 is an evidentiary rule that governs only testimony given by one spouse against the other in an action or proceeding.
 It does not preclude one spouse from reporting the criminal activity of the other to police.
 Second, we find no evidence indicating that the information Crawford conveyed to the police prior to the issuance of search warrant was based upon privileged communications.
-In Crawford's written statement given to the sheriff's office there is no reference to any communication with Dunlap.
+In Crawford’s written statement given to the sheriffs office there is no reference to any communication with Dunlap.
 For the most part, she related her personal observations of where certain items were located.
-Accordingly, Dunlap's attorney was not deficient for failing to pursue the motion to suppress the seized evidence on this basis.
+Accordingly, Dunlap’s attorney was not deficient for failing to pursue the motion to suppress the seized evidence on this basis.

 One of the motions filed by Dunlap’s attorney in the criminal case also asserted that admission of Crawford’s testimony at the preliminary hearing had violated I.R.E.
 504 and that the magistrate’s finding of probable cause was therefore improper.
 Without Crawford’s testimony, defense counsel argued, there would have been insufficient evidence to support the finding of probable cause, and the charges should have been dismissed.
 However, the preliminary hearing transcript, which was placed in evidence below, shows that Crawford’s testimony was not based upon privileged communications.
 For testimony to be precluded by Rule 504, it must disclose a communication made in private with the intent that it remain confidential.
 Where a communication is made in the presence of a third party, it is not private, and the privilege is inapplicable.
 M. Clark, REPORT OF THE IDAHO STATE BAR EVIDENCE COMMITTEE, C. 504, at 8 (4th Supp.1985).
 Most of Crawford’s preliminary hearing testimony relayed only her personal observations of Dunlap’s activities and those of his associate, Guy Lemmons.
 On the two occasions when questions elicited testimony about Dunlap’s statements to Crawford, Dunlap’s attorney objected and the State was required to demonstrate that the privilege did not apply.
 In both instances the prosecutor elicited testimony from Crawford that, when the communications were made, Guy Lemmons was present and could overhear the conversation between Dunlap and Crawford.
 Therefore, Dunlap has not shown that evidence of any confidential marital communication was introduced at the preliminary hearing.
 We conclude that the motion challenging the admissibility of this testimony was without merit, and Dunlap’s attorney was not ineffective for failing to pursue or advise Dunlap as to that aspect of the motion.